PHMG (company): Controversies

 PHMG co-operated with the investigation and agreed to amend its contract terms to address the concerns raised by ACCC.
 It also agreed to notify all customers whose contracts included one or more of the clauses of concern of the amendments.

-Charitable work

-Aside from its business operations, PHMG also runs the PHMG Foundation, which aims to raise money for selected causes in the main territories where the company operates - the United Kingdom, the United States and Canada.

-The foundation was launched in 2013, supporting causes such as the British Heart Foundation and the NSPCC, and during its first six years raised more than £500,000 for almost 50 charitable organisations.
+Ownership Structure

+In March 2025, PHMG became a majority employee-owned business with the creation of PHMG Trustee Ltd., established under an Employee Ownership Trust (EOT) model.
+The trust holds the majority of the company's shares on behalf of employees, giving them a collective ownership stake.